GitSquared/gaby.dev/posts/working-with-beginners/index.md

 # Thoughts on working with beginners
 date: 2020-05-05T10:00:00.000Z

-Since last October, motivated by the success of some of my open-sources projects and my passion for software, I've started a 5-year program in a french private graduate school (HETIC).
+Since last October, motivated by the success of some of my open-source projects and my passion for software, I've started a 5-year program in a french private graduate school (HETIC).

 It is one of those "digital expert" things where you get courses on lightweight software engineering, marketing and design with even a light touch of politics, the goal being to make competent project leaders and entrepreneurs who can understand all of the aspects of a modern SaaS product.